Get ready for university life so you can make the most of

 and housing.Read more

 - Begin the application process at least one year in advance to make sure you have time to apply for admission, be considered for campus housing, and receive a good financial aid package.
-Don’t be afraid to ask a lot of questions.
+Ask questions.

-- Apply for admission and include official transcripts from high school and other colleges you have attended.
-Be sure to also submit the last and final transcript after you have graduated from high school and/or another college or university.
+- Apply for admission and include official transcripts from high school and other colleges attended.
+Be sure to submit final transcript after you have graduated from high school and/or another college or university.

 - Discuss with your family how you are planning to pay for college expenses.
-Begin applying for scholarships early, as many have deadlines in the spring.
+Apply for scholarships early, as many have deadlines in the spring.

 - Contact your Tribal Scholarship office to apply or follow-up on your status.

-- If you have children, research the local school system regarding open enrollment dates, childcare centers, and healthcare.
+- Students with children can research the local school system regarding open enrollment dates.

 - Make an appointment with a Native American Student Services staff member to review this checklist.
-Stay in contact with staff members and other key university departments to ensure you successfully make the college transition.
+Stay in contact with Admissions staff members and other key university departments to ensure a successful college transition to NAU.